Common Tansy

 • Reduces butterfat production in cattle, causing unpleasant-tasting milk.

-Common Tansy is found in the Sea to Sky region and its distribution is beyond landscape-level control.
-When Common Tansy is present at high-priority locations and negatively impacting them, their control is considered a high priority.
+Common tansy is found in the Sea to Sky region and its distribution is beyond landscape-level control.
+When common tansy is present at high-priority locations and negatively impacting them, their control is considered a high priority.

 Otherwise, the goal is to prevent it from spreading to new (uninfested) areas, and to control it where possible to limit its impact on biodiversity.

-Learn to identify Common Tansy: use the images presented on this profile page to learn how to identify Common Tansy
+Learn to identify common tansy: use the images presented on this profile page to learn how to identify common tansy

 DO: